Fall of Constantinople: Aftermath

 Mehmed II granted his soldiers three days to plunder the city, as he had promised them and in accordance with the custom of the time.
+By noon, the city streets were filled with blood.
+The Turks looted houses, raped and impaled women and children, destroyed churches, tore icons from their frames and books from their bindings.
+All that remained of the imperial palace in Blachernae were the walls; Byzantium's most sacred icon, the Hodegetria, was cut into four pieces and destroyed.
+The most monstrous events took place in the Church of Hagia Sophia.
+There, the morning service was already underway when the parishioners heard the maddened conquerors approaching.
+The huge bronze doors immediately slammed shut, but soon the Turks smashed them and entered the temple.
+The poorer and less attractive looking parishioners were killed on the spot, the rest were taken to a Turkish camp, where they remained to await the decision of their fate.
 Soldiers fought over the possession of some of the spoils of war.
 On the third day of the conquest, Mehmed II ordered all looting to stop and issued a proclamation that all Christians who had avoided capture or who had been ransomed could return to their homes without further molestation, although many had no homes to return to, and many more had been taken captive and not ransomed.
 Byzantine historian George Sphrantzes, an eyewitness to the fall of Constantinople, described the Sultan's actions:

+Mehmed himself knocked over and trampled on the altar of the Hagia Sophia.
+He then ordered a muezzin to ascend the pulpit and sound a prayer.
 The Hagia Sophia was converted into a mosque, but the Greek Orthodox Church was allowed to remain intact and Gennadius Scholarius was appointed Patriarch of Constantinople.
 This was once thought to be the origin of the Ottoman millet system; however, it is now considered a myth and no such system existed in the fifteenth century.